 Publication and Review Timeline

 - At least six weeks before publication date: The Editorial Board will notify the author that their proposal has been accepted and assign a Publishing Editor and internal reviewer.
 The author should begin identifying an external editor, in consultation with the Publishing Editor.

-- At least four weeks before publication date: Submission of the first draft to the Publishing Editor, internal reviewer and external reviewer via Google Docs.
+- At least five weeks before publication date: Submission of the first draft to the Publishing Editor, internal reviewer, and external reviewer via Google Docs.

 - One week before publication: Article finalized according to any further recommendations from reviewers and Publishing Editor.

 Note that these are minimum standards.
 Authors and reviewers are encouraged to work ahead of these deadlines.